Rajiv-mandal04/Helpmate/README.md

 #HelpMate - The Emergency Tracker
-This is web app build for protect people from difficult situation, Here are the details about app , why it is call Emergency Tracker SoS button - This is one click button, in one click it send your location to your close person and then they can track you through google map. and many more feature in it for other purpose but same intension .
+This is web app build for protect people from difficult situation,<br>
+Here are the details about app , why it is call Emergency Tracker<br>
+SoS button - This is one click button, in one click it send your location to your close person and then they can track you through google map.<br>
+and many more feature in it for other purpose but same intension .<br>
 <br>
 <br>
 #for backend/ server on <br>